aaronhaefner/applications-of-llm/README.md

 ## Model on Hugging Face

-The fine-tuned model is available [here](https://huggingface.co/aaronhaefner/).
+The models are still being developed but metrics are available on [Hugging Face](https://huggingface.co/aaronhaefner/).

 ## Future Work